NEWS, AWARDS, RECOGNITION (1999-2025)

 2016: FEATURED ARTIST, THE ART DIRECTORS CLUB – “Wild Be in a Honey Hive” WRITTEN BY BRETT MCKENZIE

-In a vivid essay by Brett McKenzie, Indovina is described as “wild in the hive”—an instinctive, soul-first artist navigating an industry obsessed with order and polish.
-This piece captures the raw emotional current behind her work.
+In this vivid profile, the brilliant Brett McKenzie described me as “wild in the hive”—an instinctive, soul-first artist navigating an industry wired for order and polish.
+The piece captured the raw emotional undercurrent behind my work and the tension between intuition and perfection in creative life.

 2014: Emmys Magazine & Monki Magazine Features –